tardate/LittleCodingKata/bash/file_locks/README.md

 ### flock / lockfile

 The `flock` utility should be available by default in most Linux distros.
-It used to be in MacOS also, but not since at least Yosemite.
+It used to be in macOS also, but not since at least Yosemite.
-On MacOS, `lockfile` should be available though.
+On macOS, `lockfile` should be available though.
 The test script will look for either.

 ### TestScript